This page contains affiliate links. Please read our disclosure for more info.

 Did we mention we’re a big fan of Bluffworks?

-Simon has been travelling with Bluffworks original pants for five years (for most of last year they were his only pair of trousers)—see our Bluffworks pants review.
+Simon has been travelling with Bluffworks original pants for six years (sometimes as his only pair of trousers)—see our Bluffworks pants review.
 They are lightweight, quick-drying, wrinkle-free, and have hidden zipped pockets for security.

 The originals pair perfectly with the blazer when he wants a more dressed up look.